-This is why, in May 2007, SCH convened a threeday-workshop near Lisbon, inviting 21 young scholars from across Europe and across many fields of the Humanities and neighbouring areas of research, to debate, under the title "Disciplines and Borders: Humanities research in an age of interdisciplinarity", the future of the Humanities.
+This is why, in May 2007, SCH convened a threeday-workshop near Lisbon, inviting 21 young scholars from across Europe and across many fields of the Humanities and neighboring areas of research, to debate, under the title "Disciplines and Borders: Humanities research in an age of interdisciplinarity", the future of the Humanities.
 All 21 young scholars had been selected in a continent-wide competition, in which they had to show that they could develop perspectives for the Humanities at large, beyond their fields of special expertise.
-The group was enriched by the truly global background of participants, all of whom have very international CVs to show, and many of whom had often spent years in universities outside Europe.
+The group was enriched by the truly global background of participants, all of whom have very international CV's to show, and many of whom had spent often years at universities outside of Europe.
 A list of the scholars, and their affiliation at the time of the event, can be found at the end of the document.